-This Privacy Statement relates to the privacy practices in connection with this website.
+This Privacy Statement relates to the privacy practices used by the NLI in connection with this website.

-The NLI respects the rights of its users and does not, as a general rule, collect personal information about visitors to the site.
-However, any personal information which you volunteer to the NLI through the use of web forms e.g. Reader Pre-Registration Form or email will be treated with the highest standards of security and confidentiality, strictly in accordance with the Data Protection Acts, 1988 & 2003.
+The NLI respects the rights of its users and does not, as a general rule, collect personal information about visitors to the website.
+However, any personal information which you volunteer to the NLI through the use of web forms e.g. Reader Pre-Registration Form or email will be treated with the highest standards of security and confidentiality, strictly in accordance with the Data Protection Acts, 1988 & 2003 (as amended) (the "Acts").

 Reader pre-Registration Form